laravel-enso/documentation/docs/packages/companies.md

 ## Under the Hood

 - the model comes with a `mandatary` relationship to a person.
-Of course, the mandatary is optional
+Of course, the mandatary is optional.
+You can only set as mandatary one of the people associated to the company.
 - once the company has activity in the system (through any other model relationship), it cannot be deleted
 - the proper way to delete a company is to first delete any other models it is linked to
 - a placeholder types enum in included in the package that is meant to be extended as/if required